-The neighbourhood concept is designed to establish housing choices reflective of the area's population and accommodating of a broad mix of future household sizes, needs, and priorities, including: young adults and others residing in smaller households, 3 or more bedrooms for families, supportive housing for seniors, and purpose built rental for low-income households.
-The Plan supports modest redevelopment efforts generally at and around U Hill Village, with a range of sizes (from one-bedroom apartments to four-bedroom townhouses), tenures, and types for increasing young adults, families, and seniors.
-Buildings in Area D will continue to include a variety of townhouses and apartment buildings, mainly ranging from 4 to 6 storeys with some taller apartment buildings (on three lots) up to 18 storeys.
-The UEL will explore opportunities to support more affordable, below market, and non-market housing units, specifically along Dalhousie Road, Western Parkway, and at the northwest corner of Toronto Road and Acadia Road.
-While the lelam development will provide 62 units of income-based workforce housing, there is a need to create additional affordable housing for the many (49%) residents who fall under the annual low-income cut-off.
+The neighbourhood concept is designed to establish housing choices reflective of the area's population and accommodating of a broad mix of future household sizes, needs, and priorities, including: young adults and others residing in smaller households, 3 or more bedrooms for families, housing for seniors, and purpose built rental for low-income households.
+The Plan supports modest redevelopment efforts generally at and around U Hill Village, with a range of sizes (from one-bedroom apartments to four-bedroom townhouses), tenures, and types for young adults, families, and seniors.

+Buildings in Area D will continue to include a variety of townhouses and apartment buildings, mainly ranging from 4 to 6 storeys with some taller apartment buildings up to 18 storeys.
+The UEL supports the development of more affordable and special needs housing units, specifically along Dalhousie Road, Western Parkway, at the northwest corner of Toronto Road and Acadia Road, and along the portions of Wesbrook Mall within the Plan area.
+While the leləm development will provide 62 units of income-based workforce housing, there is a need to create additional affordable housing for the many (49%)11 residents who fall under the annual low-income cut-off.